 1. Misinformation

-One thing I’ve learned the hard way is that not everything you read in a forum is true.
-Since most content is user-generated, it’s easy for misinformation to spread — even when people mean well.
-I’ve seen threads full of outdated or just plain wrong info, so fact-checking is a must.
+Not everything you read in a forum is true.
+Since most content is user-generated, misinformation can spread even when people mean well.
+Fact-checking is a must.

 2. Lack of Credibility

-Sometimes, it’s tough to know who to trust.
-A person might sound like an expert, but there’s no way to verify their background or expertise.
-I’ve had moments when I followed advice that sounded right but wasn’t — so I’ve become more cautious over time.
+It can be tough to know who to trust.
+A person might sound like an expert, but there’s no way to verify their background.

 3. Trolling and Negative Behavior